 The company sees its opportunity to bring home a hospital-level quality of health monitoring, as illustrated by its baby monitor checking on pulse and oximetry.
 In most of its product verticals, Masimo sees a 20% long-term annual growth opportunity.

 The very strong presence of Masimo in the hospital gives it the network and reputation to keep expanding its offer into home-based products.

-The company stock price had gone up massively during the pandemic, before crashing like many other healthcare stocks.
-This can represent an opportunity for investors willing to see in Masimo the potential of a large consumer health brand, instead of a niche, hospital-based, oxymeters company.
+The company stock price had increased massively during the pandemic before crashing like many other healthcare stocks.
+This can represent an opportunity for investors willing to see the potential of a large consumer health brand instead of a niche, hospital-based oxymeters company in Masimo.

-iRhythm is a health monitoring company with a focus on heart monitoring, especially ECG.
+iRhythm is a health monitoring company focusing on heart monitoring, especially ECG.

-The company has been growing rapidly, with revenues growing >30% CAGR in the last 5 years.
-It is serving 1.5 million patients globally, representing 28% of the core U.S. ambulatory cardiac monitoring market.
+The company has grown rapidly, with revenues growing >30% CAGR in the last 5 years.
+It serves 1.5 million patients globally, representing 28% of the core U.S. ambulatory cardiac monitoring market.